Educational psychologists in schools

 Knowing when to make that referral can feel like walking a tightrope.
 You don't want to overreact to temporary struggles, but waiting too long might mean missing crucial intervention windows.
 Generally, if you've tried differentiated strategies for at least six weeks without meaningful progress, it's time to document your concerns and start the referral process.

 Those precious consultation hours with an educational psychologist need careful planning to yield the best results.
-Start by preparing a focused list of your most pressing concerns, but don't just list problems - include what you've already tried and what seemed to help, even slightly.
+Start by preparing a focussed list of your most pressing concerns, but don't just list problems - include what you've already tried and what seemed to help, even slightly.
 Educational psychologists aren't there to judge your teaching; they're collaborative partners who value your classroom expertise.

 During the consultation, be specific about when and where behaviours occur.
 Instead of saying "Jamie can't concentrate," you might explain that "Jamie focuses well during hands-on science activities but loses focus within five minutes during independent writing tasks."
 These specifics help the EP identify patterns and suggest targeted strategies rather than generic advice.